What are cacao balls?

 What I crave is a Mars Bar, or Cadbury’s Dairy Milk, or some Lindt.
 Oh don’t get me started.

-My lovely daughter came to the rescue the other day.
+So my lovely daughter came to the rescue the other day.

 “Mum,” she said, “I’ve found an awesome recipe by Melissa Ambrosini for some healthy little chocolate thingummys that are going to be just the thing when we’re craving something sweet.”